BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 # Acknowledgments
 {:numbered="false"}

-The authors are grateful for the contributions of Carsten Bormann and Anders Rundgren in the CBOR working group.
+The authors are grateful for the contributions of Carsten Bormann, Joe Hildebrand, and Anders Rundgren in the CBOR working group.